Internet Explorer doesn’t work well with our website. We recommend using a different browser like Google Chrome.

 • Need to market off the platform to find students

-One of the largest online teaching platforms with more than 40 million students, Udemy’s mission is to make high-quality education accessible to people all over the world.
+One of the largest online teaching platforms with more than 40 million students, Udemy’s mission is to make high-quality education accessible to people worldwide.

-Not everyone can create a course on Udemy — it’s a curated process.
-If you want to charge money for your course, you’ll have to get approved by the platform first.
+But unlike some of Udemy’s alternatives, not everyone can create a monetized course on the platform—it’s a curated process.
+If you want to charge for your course, you’ll have to get approved by the platform first.
 Your course also has to feature at least five video lectures and be 30 minutes long or more.

-For first time course creators, Udemy offers a lot of guidance on building your online course, from advice on video equipment to feedback on the actual content.
-You could also have the chance to be featured in Udemy’s marketing materials, which can help introduce your courses to a wider audience.
+Fortunately, Udemy offers a lot of guidance for first-time course creators building their online courses, from advice on video equipment to feedback on the actual content.
+You also have the chance to be featured in Udemy’s marketing materials, which can bring your courses to a wider audience.
 To track your progress, the online teaching platform offers comprehensive analytics so you can assess how your course is performing compared to others on the platform.

 Pros:

-• Millions of students already on the platform
+• Millions of students are already on the platform

 • Good marketing support